5l1v3r1/Sonarr-wiki/Installation.md

 # Linux #

-### Ubuntu ###
+### Debian/Ubuntu ###

+**Raspberry Pi**
+Since armhf mono packages are not available through our repo you will need to install via the [tar.gz package](https://download.sonarr.tv/v2/master/latest/NzbDrone.master.tar.gz) since mono 3.6+ is required you will need to compile it until the repos contain a suitable version.

 **mono**

-It is recommended that you install  mono 3.6+ instead of the default that is in the Ubuntu repo, 3.2 has some stability issues and 3.4 has a bug that causes sqlite issues, you may have to compile it yourself: http://www.lovesmesomecode.com/20130719-compiling-mono-3-in-ubuntu/
+mono 3.6+ is required instead of the default that is in the Ubuntu repo, 3.2 has some stability issues and 3.4 has a bug that causes sqlite issues, you may have to compile it yourself: http://www.lovesmesomecode.com/20130719-compiling-mono-3-in-ubuntu/

 **Add NzbDrone's repository to your software source**